 After the meeting, I spent my day rallying support.
 I called her two older siblings.
 I called stepdad.
 I can’t tell her grandfather for fear he will resolve the issue himself.
-Think how you would feel to discover your child had been sexually harassed – abused, even.
-Especially a child you were working so hard to get to a better mental, physical and spiritual spot.
 This punk kid who did this to Grace would not undo everything I had been working toward.
+Especially a child I had been working so hard to get to a better mental, physical and spiritual spot.

 The next day, Grace had gone to school, and I was fretting over how her day was going.
 I was concerned she was going to be bullied because she had told on this boy.
 She would be made fun of.
 It would send her into another cutting episode.
 My mind is at the total whim of my thoughts.
 I am consumed.
 The vice-principal calls me around mid-morning.

 The vice principal’s voice faltered on the phone.
 He said they pulled the boy in and talked to him and they got his phone.
-I was expecting to hear that this boy had done this exact thing to many, many other girls.
+I was welling up with righteous anger in anticipation.
+I had no doubt he had done this exact thing to many, many other girls.
 But what he read to me over the phone blew me away.
-Grace had texted this boy things like, “I would like for you to put your hands down my pants,” among far, far cruder comments, including asking him to meet her.
+Grace had texted this boy things like, “I would like for you to put your hands down my pants,” among far, far cruder comments that I won’t even replicate here, including asking him to meet her.

 Grace, on her own, had pursued the boy after school.
 She texted him and asked him where he was.
 He said he was in the gym.
 So, Grace went to the gym to see him, and that’s when he got her phone and put it in his pants.
 And that’s when she straddled him to get it back.